syncfusion-content/winui-docs/winui/Cartesian-Charts/Legend.md

 ## Checkbox for legend

-Cartesian chart provides support to enable the checkbox for each legend item to visible or collapse the associated data points.
+Cartesian chart provides support to enable the checkbox for each legend item to visible or collapse the associated series.
 By default, the value of [CheckBoxVisibility]() property is `Collapsed`.

 {% tabs %}